argonne-lcrc/user-guides/docs/running-jobs-at-lcrc/pbs-pro-clusters.md

 ## Documentation and Tools

 * The [PBS “BigBook”](https://help.altair.com/2022.1.0/PBS%20Professional/PBS2022.1.pdf): This is really excellent.
 We highly suggest you download it and search through it when you have questions.
 However, it is big at about 2000 pages / 40MB and contains a bunch of stuff you don’t really need, so you can also download the guides separately here:
-    * The [PBS Users Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSUserGuide2022.1.pdf): This is the users guide.
+* The [PBS User Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSUserGuide2022.1.pdf): This is the user guide.
 * The [PBS Reference Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSReferenceGuide2022.1.pdf): This is the Reference Guide.
 It shows every option and gives you details on how to format various elements on the command line.